taitulism/Bootstruct/Docs/Reserved Entry Names/WebRoot/get post put delete.md

 │   ├── put.js
 │   └── delete.js
 ```
 Just remember to export your function from an `index.js` file.
-In this case the `index.js` is NOT parsed as the reserved entry name, it's just what Node is looking for when `require`ing a folder.
+In this case the `index.js` is NOT parsed as the reserved entry name, it's just what Node is looking for when `require`-ing a folder.
 From that `index.js` file you can `require` anything.